Federal Government Taxes

 Government expenditures are financed for the most part by government taxes.
 Below is a table that includes the most important United States federal government taxes and other receipts.
 The figures are in billions of United States dollars.

-Estimated federal tax revenue for 2016 is $3,336 billion.
-Estimated 2016 spending (see previous section) is $3,951 billion.
-This means that the United States federal government deficit (receipts minus expenditures) in 2016 is expected to be $615 billion.
-This is smaller than in the years immediately following the 2008 recession.
-However, historically, the amount is still large and is expected to pose financial problems for future generations.
+Federal tax revenue for 2022 was $4,437 billion.
+Spending for 2022 (see previous section) was $5,852 billion.
+This means that the United States federal government deficit (receipts minus expenditures) in 2022 was $1.415 billion.
+This amount is substantial and is expected to pose financial problems for future generations.

 Social Security Taxes and the Future of Social Security

 Social Security or FICA (Federal Insurance Contribution Act) taxes for an individual equal $7.65 of every $100 earned.
-The Social Security portion of this tax (6.2%) is subject to maximum earnings of $118,500 (2016).
-The Medicare portion of the FICA tax is 1.45%.
+The Social Security portion of this tax (6.2%) is subject to maximum earnings of $147,000 in 2022.
+The Medicare portion of the FICA tax is 1.45% and 2.35% for high income earners.
 There is no maximum earnings limit on Medicare.
 All income is subject to the Medicare tax.
-Employers are required to match these percentages, so that the federal government receives 15.3% of each paycheck (up to the maximum earnings amount for the Social Security component) and more from higher earning households as married couples earning more than $250,000 and individuals earning more than $200,000 pay an additional .9% (so the total marginal medicare tax for this group is 2.35% and the total tax from employer and employee combined for this group is 16.2%).
+Employers are required to match these percentages, so that the federal government receives 15.3% of each paycheck (up to the maximum earnings amount for the Social Security component) and more from higher earning households.

 The United States Tax System

 The United States individual income tax system is a progressive tax system.
 This means that households with higher incomes pay a higher percentage in tax.
-Marginal income tax rates range from 0% to 39.6%.
-The 2016 brackets for individuals and married couples are as follows:
+Because of the tax reform passed in December of 2017, the tax brackets for individuals and married couples have changed (see tables below).